anrieff/hexray/README.md

 1. Open the generated `heX-Ray.sln` solution file.
 2. Build the solution \(`Build` -> `Build Solution` OR `[Ctrl]+[Shift]+[B]` \(some VS may have `[F7]` as shortcut for building\)\).
 3. Start the build \(`Debug` -> `Start Debugging` OR `[F5]`\).

+## Setup on Linux

+1. (Recommended): install Visual Studio Code (with the recommended extensions like CMake Tools)
+2. Download the SDK:
+    1. RedHat-based distros like Fedora, CentOS: `sudo dnf install SDL2-devel OpenEXR-devel`
+    2. Debian-based distros like Debian, Ubuntu: `sudo apt install libsdl2-dev openexr-dev`
+3. Open the folder via Visual Studio code, let CMake Tools to configure it, then it should be buildable from Visual Studio code
+4. (alternatively): you can always go to the hexray dir, and do `mkdir build; cd build; cmake ..; make` to build it manually as per above